the Friends of Glasgow Botanic Gardens

 A small crown jewel

 A lot of new work is getting under way at GBG.
-Plans are being prepared for a change in the North American Arid House (Main Range 5) and the team
+Plans are being prepared for a change in the North American Arid House (Main Range 5) and the team are preparing planting pits for new trees and shrubs to be planted in the grounds.
+It’s still cold outside but under glass there is still

 -